Mic92/cntr/README.md

   - Example: `cntr attach <container_id>` where `container_id` can be a container identifier or process id (see examples below).
 - `exec`: Once you are in the container, you can also run commands from the container filesystem itself.
-Since those might need there native mount layout at `/` instead of `/var/lib/cntr`, cntr provides `exec` subcommand to chroot to container again and also resets the environment variables that might have been changed by our shell.
+Since those might need their native mount layout at `/` instead of `/var/lib/cntr`, cntr provides `exec` subcommand to chroot to container again and also resets the environment variables that might have been changed by the shell.
   - Example: `cntr exec <command>` where `command` is an executable in the container

 **Note**: Cntr needs to run on the same host as the container.
 It does not work